Azure Resource Manager MCP server

 Blocking Template requests

-To prevent any deployments from being made via the ARM MCP server you can apply an Azure Policy to the relevant scope (subscription or resource group) that denies request the deployment tool (create_template_deployment).
+To prevent any deployments from being made via the ARM MCP server you can apply an Azure Policy to the relevant scope (subscription or resource group) that denies requests made by the deployment tool (create_deployment).
 To see an example of such a policy, please refer to this sample policy.
 You will need to specifically block the AppID of the MCP server, which is 22bfbae3-f4e7-485f-be43-8cee15065084.

 Contributing